Rijan-Joshi/Paper-Reproduction-Implementation/README.md

 This repository documents my journey of **implementing, replicating, and experimenting** with seminal Deep Learning papers and architectures from scratch.

 **The Goal:** To demystify the "black box" of neural networks.
 **The Rule:** No pre-built model imports (e.g., `torchvision.models`).
 Every layer, training loop, and architecture is built from the ground up to understand the internal mechanics.
+I will be implementing sometimes without Pytorch and sometimes with it.
+Every project will have its own readme, where the whole description of the project will be available.

 ## 🗓️ The Schedule
 I commit to adding a new implementation **every Friday**.